Thomas Chisholm Anstey: Legal career

 On Anstey's return to England, he joined the Northern Circuit before moving to practice at the Chancery Bar.
 After he dropped out of Parliament, in 1855, he was appointed Attorney General of Hong Kong and served in that capacity until 1859.
 His attempts to enforce building regulations on Chinese merchants led in 1858 to a strike, retrospectively named the "Anstey Riots".

 Anstey left Hong Kong in 1859, having fallen out with the Governor Sir John Bowring.
-He went to Bombay (now Mumbai) where at times he acted Judge of the High Court of Bombay in 1865.
+He went to Bombay where at times he acted as a judge of the High Court of Bombay in 1865.
 He came back to England in 1866 and in a tract entitled A Plea for the Unrepresented for the Restitution of the Franchise advocated universal suffrage as a panacea for the ills resulting from class legislation.
-In 1867 he published an attack on Benjamin Disraeli's Reform Act of that year.
+He published an attack on the Reform Act 1867 proposed by Benjamin Disraeli.
+He was on the defence side in the Maharaj Libel Case.

 In 1868 Anstey returned to Bombay and resumed his practice as a barrister.

 Anstey died in Bombay on 17 August 1873, ending a life hampered by quarrels.
 He was buried at Sewri.